Zachary-TWH/ledger-txn-api/README.md

 - Currency mismatch protection — transfers between accounts in different currencies are rejected
 - Rate limiting on every endpoint to guard against abuse
 - Balance integrity check — recomputes balance from ledger entries and flags any discrepancy, both on demand (endpoint) and automatically (background job every minute)
+- Redis caching on account lookups to reduce database load, with a short TTL

 ## Stack